pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 Once you have published both package distributions (the source distribution and the wheel) to PyPI, you can then publish to conda-forge. conda-forge requires an source distribution on PyPI in order to build your package on conda-forge.
 You do not need to rebuild your package to publish to conda-forge.
 :::

-You need to build your Python package in order to publish it to PyPI (or Conda).
+You need to build your Python package in order to publish it to PyPI (or a conda channel).
 The build process organizes your code and metadata into a distribution format that can be uploaded to PyPI and subsequently downloaded and installed by users.
 NOTE: you need to publish a sdist to PyPI in order for conda-forge to properly build your package automatically.
 :::

 (build-package)=